GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer programs are the most intricate, delicately balanced and finely interwoven of all the products of human industry to date.
+> ### Sometimes we do get taken by surprise.
+For example, when the Internet came along, we had it as a fifth or sixth priority.
 >
-> ~ *James Gleick*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts